Jonathan Roy

-Jonathan Piuze-Roy (born March 15, 1989) is a Canadian pop singer and songwriter.
-Son of hockey great Patrick Roy, he initially pursued hockey in junior leagues, but abandoned that path in favour of music while still a teenager.
-Having previously released three albums, his major-label debut, Mr. Optimist Blues, was released in 2017, and includes several songs written by 1980s pop star Corey Hart.
+Jonathan Piuze-Roy (born March 15, 1989) is a Canadian pop singer, songwriter, and former ice hockey goaltender.
+He is the son of Hockey Hall of Fame goaltender Patrick Roy.
+Initially pursuing a hockey career in junior leagues, Roy switched paths in favour of music in 2007 after his father encouraged him away from hockey.
+He has released three albums, and his major-label debut, Mr. Optimist Blues, was released in 2017, which includes several songs written by 1980s pop star Corey Hart.

 Early life

 Roy's father is famed Montreal Canadiens goaltender Patrick Roy.
 He moved with his family from Montreal to Colorado when he was six years old, due to his father being traded.
 Roy was influenced by his mother's frequent piano playing for the family as he was growing up.
 He wrote poetry from the age of 13 or 14, and began putting his poems to music around age 16.
 At age 17, Roy played hockey for the Quebec Remparts, with his father coaching the team at the time.
 Although he enjoyed goaltending, he dreamed of a music career, and was listening to the Backstreet Boys, John Mayer, and Ray LaMontagne.
 At 18, when his father told him that his future would not be in hockey and that he needed to plan an education, Roy told his father that he wanted to be a musician and songwriter.
 In 2009 Roy was charged with assault following an incident during a hockey brawl where he skated the length of the ice and attacked the opposing goaltender, punching him several times.